tpl2go/tpl2go.github.io/_posts/2025-06-08-cosine-similarity-and-SNR.md

 #category: stories
 #tags: me
 ---
-Recently my team had the task of measuring the Signal-to-Noise Ratio (SNR) of a signal.
-Posting the derivation here for my own future reference.

-We can measure the SNR of a signal through a cross-correlation of a known template within the signal.
-But it is not the standard cross-correlation.
-It is "normalized" version of the cross correlation which I dont see a standard name for in literature.
-[Eduardo](https://edfuentetaja.github.io/sdr/signal_detection) calls it the *"detection score"*.
-But I call it the *cosine similarity* $q$.
-(If someone knows the actual name do let me know.)
-But whatever its name, it is a widely used metric in communications signal processing.
+In this note, we examine the relationship between **cosine similarity** (a normalized cross-correlation measure) and the **Signal-to-Noise Ratio (SNR)**.
+This metric often appears in communication systems when comparing noisy observations of a signal or when correlating a noisy observation with a clean template.

+Although different authors refer to this quantity by different names—for instance, [Eduardo](https://edfuentetaja.github.io/sdr/signal_detection) calls it the *detection score*—we will adopt the term *cosine similarity*, denoted by $q$.

+Regardless of the name, this measure is a standard tool in signal detection and estimation.

 In summary: